philippeauriach/tstoswag/README.md

 - [ ] add in tests a swagger file validation tool
 - [ ] split and cleanup code for readibility
 - [ ] Add swagger summary and description using jsdoc (which get picked up by json schema)
-- [ ] add ability to configure the swagger file options
 - [ ] handle more complex types (Pick, Omit, etc)
 - [ ] create a test with a bigger ts project (with multiple files)
 - [ ] optimize the process (currently each file will get parsed to json schema multiple times)